buckie/todo.hs/README.md

 * uses the `todo.txt` in the current directory if there is one (useful for project-specific todos)

-Mainly to teach myself haskell.
+Mainly to teach myself Haskell.

 # Setup